No products in the cart.

 Celery

 The long fibrous marshland plant is easy to plant as an indoor seed in a seed starting mix.
-After the celery grows up to six true leaves, you can transplant them to the garden.
+After the celery grows to six true leaves, you can transplant them to the garden.
 Ensure the garden soil is draining and fertile, and place them 18 inches deep and 12 inches apart.

 Winter Squash